 New hardware to match the closet door hardware finished the look.
-If you zoom into you can see we missed a few hinges when we updated the door hardware around the house.
-I shared that project here.
+If you zoom in you can see we missed a few hinges when we updated the door hardware around the house.

-Painting the interior side of the stained front door made the space brighter.
+Painting the interior side of the stained front door made the entry so much brighter.